- Academic Affairs

 The Counseling Center is generally required to obtain your written authorization before disclosing any information about you.
 Please click download to access the release of information form.

 Counseling records are stored in a locked file cabinet and no one outside of the Center is permitted access to them.
-Records are shredded seven years after your last contact with the Counseling Center.
 Computer data records are maintained in a secure, electronic database.
 No one outside of the Counseling Center is permitted access to your records.

 SCC maintains confidential records of group counseling.
 Individual group member's records are kept separate from other group members’ records and cannot be accessed by them.
 All members are required to sign a group agreement agreeing not to disclose to anyone outside the group any information that may identify another member.
 This includes, but is not limited to, names, physical descriptions, biographical information, and specifics to the content of interactions with other members.